Whispers of the Heart

 • About

-A Slalom Supper Winter Tablescape
+A Pawsitively Unique Winter Tablescape

-February 22, 2025 by Beth Wilson in Tablescapes
+February 16, 2026 by Beth Wilson in Tablescapes

-To see over 270 different tablescapes that I have created please click here.
-If you are on Facebook, join my Table Settings and Tablescape Ideas Facebook group for lots of tablescaping inspiration!
+To see over 300+ different tablescapes that I have created please click here.
+If you are on Facebook, join my Table Settings and Tablescape Ideas Facebook group (4,000+ members) for lots of tablescaping inspiration!
 Just click on the Facebook Search box at the top of the page and type in Table Settings and Tablescape Ideas or click here: https://www.facebook.com/groups/2553689988183392

-If you live in Southern California join our Facebook tablescaping group Southern California Tablescapers BTS Group. https://www.facebook.com/groups/440356398581157 .
-We had a gathering in January 2025 and we plan to have others as well.
+If you live in Southern California join our Facebook tablescaping group Southern California Tablescapers BTS Group, (270+ members) and click here: https://www.facebook.com/groups/440356398581157 We had a gathering for tablescapers last year in the Los Angeles area and we hope to have others in the future.

 I put a new tablescape on my blog every week, please check back!